HL7/davinci-ecdx/input/pagecontent/background.md

 {% include img.html img="davinci-use-cases.svg" caption="Figure 2" %}
 ### Workflow Overview

 FHIR offers numerous architectural approaches for sharing data between systems.
-Each has pros and cons, and the most appropriate one depends on the circumstances under which systems exchange data.
+Each has pros and cons; the most appropriate one depends on the circumstances under which systems exchange data.
 (Review the [Architectural Approach](#architectural-approach) section below for more detail.)
 This guide focuses on **three** FHIR transaction approaches for requesting information:

 1. **[Direct Query]:** A Payer or external Provider system directly queries the Provider system for specific data using the standard FHIR RESTful search.
-2. **[Task Based Approach]:** A Payer or external Provider system requests the information desired using the FHIR *Task* resource.
+2. **[Task Based Approach]:** A Payer or external Provider system requests data using the FHIR *Task* resource.
 The Provider system supplies the data.
 Human involvement may be needed to find/aggregate/filter/approve it.
-3. **[Solicited and Unsolicited Attachments]** A Payer system requests attachments (additional documentation) for claims or prior authorization using the FHIR *Task* resource.
-The Provider system uses a "push" based FHIR operation to submit attachments to the Payer.
+3. **[Solicited and Unsolicited Attachments]** The payer system requests attachments (additional documentation) for claims or prior authorization using the FHIR *Task* resource.
+The Provider system uses a “push” based FHIR operation to submit attachments to the Payer.

 <div markdown="1" class="stu-note">

 Payers may request data for many patients/members or anticipate large payloads from the Provider.
 For example, they ask for detailed clinical information about their members.
 Implementers may consider using the [Bulk Data Access IG] and the [FHIR Asynchronous Request Patterns] for these requests.
-However, there needs to be more implementation experience with this use case to provide specific guidance in this guide.
+However, more implementation experience with this use case is needed to provide specific guidance in this guide.
 </div><!-- stu-note -->

 #### Direct Query and Task-Based Workflows